Census Data for Appleton ...

 - From the Census of 2000: Appleton had 27,736 Housing Units, a population of 70,087 people and a land area of 20.88 square miles [54.1 km²].
 This gives a density of 2.53 people per Housing Unit and 1,298 Housing Units per square mile [501 housing units/km²].

-- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Appleton and you need to be careful when comparing values between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Appleton and you need to be careful when comparing results between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Outagamie County ...